Letter of Recommendation from Supervisor (Examples)

 Describe the employee’s work habits, skills, and attributes

-Before you embark on writing the letter of recommendation from the supervisor, you need to collect some important information from the employee to help you write a strong recommendation.
-Ask for a copy of the job description and carefully review it to identify the specific transferrable skills that the employer is looking for.
-When writing your recommendation letter, make sure to emphasize these skills and include the related keywords.
+Before you embark on writing the letter from the supervisor, you need to collect some important information from the employee to help you write a strong recommendation.
+Ask for a copy of the job description and carefully review it to identify the specific transferable skills that the employer is looking for.
+When writing your letter, make sure to emphasize these skills and include the related keywords.
 This reflects positively on the employer, demonstrating that you took your time to craft the letter.
-It is also prudent that you evaluate the candidate’s work by focusing on their strengths and applying them to the position that he/she is applying for.
+It is also prudent that you evaluate the candidate’s work by focusing on their strengths and applying them to the position that he or she is applying for.

 If the applicant is applying for a management position, showcase their relevant leadership skills and highlight any tangible successes in the field that can be measured.